Bettermeans/help.bettermeans/_posts/2010-12-07-activity_stream.markdown

 * New motion is created
 * Motion passes
 * New membership nomination
-* New clearance granted to private project workstream
+* New clearance granted to private workstream
 * News posted about the project
-* Updates to work items, for example an attachment is added or an item is moved to a different project workstream
+* Updates to work items, for example an attachment is added or an item is moved to a different workstream
 * Ownership of a task is taken by a team member
 * Completion of a task
 * Wiki edits